bogotolec/validator/README.md

 ### Using NOT Logic

-Negate validation rules using Not():
+Negate the single next validation rule using :Not():

 ```lua
 local Validator = require("Validator")